Pobek/auto-scale-solution/README.md

 The solution to the problem will take a few points as assumptions:

-1. The current spot instance groups have working nodes and didnt terminate. (meaning the current instance groups node number remains the same, just cannot request more).
+1. The current spot instance groups have 'working' nodes and didn't terminate. (meaning the current instance groups node number remains the same, just cannot request more).
 2. The kubernetes cluster was created using kops tool.
 3. State bucket is already created.
 4. IAM roles are already created.